Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Unregistered tartans may link to one of the web's online design environments for similar information.

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

 Vinyl Record Day

 “Somebody was trying to tell me that CDs are better than vinyl because they don’t have any surface noise.
 I said, “Listen, mate, life has surface noise.”

-This fashion tartan was inspired by the kilt on a lady dancer on an LP cover.
+This fashion tartan was inspired by the kilt on a lady dancer on a unidentified vintage LP cover.

 The first vinyl discs were made for playback at 33 1/3 rpm and pressed onto 12” diameter flexible plastic discs.
 These did not do well at the time due to the Great Depression and a lack of consumer playback equipment.
 However, starting in 1939, Columbia Records continued to develop vinyl technology and In 1948, introduced the 12” Long Play (LP) 33 1/3 rpm microgroove record.